fortinetsolutions/Azure-Templates/FortiGate/Active-Passive-HA-w-Azure-LBs/README.md

 Next, connect via HTTPS to both FortiGates via their management addresses and upload unique license files for each.

 Once, licensed and rebooted, you can proceed to configure the optional Azure settings to enable the cluster IP and/or route table failover.
-With this particular architecture, configuring the following is most likely unnecessary.
+With this particular architecture, configuring the following is most likely *unnecessary*.
 However, in some scenarios, it may be useful to failover a public IP and/or route table in addition to using the load balancers.
 The following is a sample configuration:

 For FortiGate A (Most of this config will be specific to your environment and so must be modified):